Documentation, Reference Materials and Tutorials for WPForms

 The GDPR, or General Data Protection Regulation, is a set of data collection regulations in the EU (effective as of May 25, 2018).
 Requirements under GDPR include requiring explicit consent before collecting or storing user data, as well as allowing the user to request access to or deletion of that data.

-For full details, please see this official guide to GDPR.
+For full details, please see this ultimate guide to WordPress and GDPR.

 Best Practices for GDPR Compliance